janstoon/toolbox/kareless/README.md

 In other words, the dependant tries to cast the available dependency, which is resolved by name, to the desirable type and can use it in case of success.
 * Multi-tier settings storage is a first-class citizen.
+* Put restriction on cross-layer dependency to prevent making a mesh.

 # Usage